danielkolbe/connectfour-backend/README.md

 ### **Turn**
 ----
- Used to perform the next turn on the board.
+ Used to perform the next turn on a board.
 The request body must include the index (0-6) of the column the next chip is to be inserted at (see below).
 Use GET /board with content-type application/json as detailed above to retrieve the status of the current board and the next color.
-If no cookie is attached to the request or the gameID does not match a game board a http 400 is returned.
+If no cookie was attached to the request or the gameID does not match a game board a http 404 will be returned.
 Use GET /board to get a new board/cookie in that case.

 **Request:**
 ```json